Tiki culture: Television

-First Wave (1933-1980)
+First wave (1933–1980)

+James A. Michener brought the adventure TV show Adventures in Paradise (which was broadcast from 1959 to 1962) to American airwaves.
+It was loosely based on his novel of the same name, featuring the schooner Tiki III with the adventures of the crew and passengers as it sailed around the south Pacific ocean.

 The TV detective show Hawaiian Eye (1959–1963) prominently featured a tiki during its credits, and although shot mostly in California it helped to promote the island while spinning off tiki motific comic books and games.
 Harry Yee is generally attributed with inventing a Hawaiian Eye cocktail named after the show.
 A Hawaiian Eye tiki mug was made as well.

 Hawaiian politician turned actor Tiki Santos (born Abraham De Los Santos) was a recurring minor role character on Hawaiian Eye and went on to make appearances in other shows such as the sitcom McHale's Navy (1962–1966).
 He played the role of Chief Watara in episodes such as "The Dart Gun Wedding", sitting in a large wicker "throne" behind a large tiki mask.

 As the first tiki wave started to crest towards the end of the 1960s, the original air of mystery and exoticism associated with the tiki motif by Americans began to be replaced by more humorous "curse of the tiki" plot devices as sitcoms gained prominence on television.
 The visual iconography of TV series Gilligan's Island (1964–1967) borrowed significantly from an assumed tiki culture with huts and furniture resembling a fantasy-Polynesian castaway village.
 An episode had the cast disturbing the resting place of a vengeful tiki god, and attempting to break the curse by invoking "The Great Watubi".
 A well-known 1972 episode of The Brady Bunch entitled "The Tiki Caves" involves a magical, taboo idol which the characters believe to be cursed.

 Shows like I Dream of Jeannie, Green Acres, Sanford and Son, and The Jeffersons often featured special Hawaiian episodes.
 Tiki carvings sometimes appeared on the shows, including on Fantasy Island but in increasingly less prominent ways.

 The long running Hawaii Five-O series hailed back to Hawaiian Eye, and was one of a few exception to the sitcoms during this time.
 The crashing of its iconic wave during opening credits ended with its cancellation in 1980, coinciding with the general end of tiki culture's first wave as well.

-Second Wave (1990s) to Present
+Second wave (1990s–present)

-The Spongebob Squarepants franchise, created in 1999 by marine biologist Stephen Hillenburg, heavily relies on Tiki art, patterns, and music.
+The SpongeBob SquarePants franchise, created in 1999 by marine biologist Stephen Hillenburg, heavily relies on Tiki art, patterns, and music.
 Tiki-themed elements of the show include intertitle paintings; retro Hawaiian and hula production music from APM; borrowing patterns from aloha prints and Polynesian patterns for backgrounds and skies; and character and background designs which reflect Māori religious influences, such as Squidward's dwelling which resembles a religious Tiki head.
 Showrunner Stephen Hillenburg referred to Squidward's house as an "Easter Island head" despite the design differences.